monsoonmaelstrom/book2/book2.md

 “Yeah.
 That.
 But it didn’t matter.
 Liam was *completely* infatuated with her.
 Anyway, he walks her home one evening, and they get to the top of the steps in front of her door, and Liam finally decides to make a move, and kiss her.
 When he does, she shoves him, and he goes flying down the steps and cracks his head on the flagstones below.
 Giorgi and I had to carry him home, blood pouring from the back of his head.

-“When we got back, his grandma assumed it was our fault, that we’d done something that ended up getting him hurt, and he had to explain that it wasn’t us, it was *Lucy*, which of course meant he had to explain the details because she wasn’t just going to leave it alone at that,” Gavin says laughing.
+“When we got back, his grandma assumed it was our fault, that we’d done something that ended up getting him hurt.
+He had to explain that it wasn’t us, it was *Lucy*, which of course meant he had to explain the details because she wasn’t just going to leave it alone at that,” Gavin says laughing.

 “Tell her the rest,” Giorgi says.